oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 ```
 ### Get a user by ID

 According to the [SCIM spec](https://datatracker.ietf.org/doc/html/rfc7644#section-3.4.1), the endpoint `/Users/[id]` can retrieve details about one particular user.
 If a user with the specified ID exists, the server responds with HTTP status code 200 (OK) and includes the user's information in the body of the response.
 It should return a 404 if no user was found with the requested identifier.
-How can `scim.ts` fulfill the spec's requirements to look up users by their IDs?
+How can the SCIM server fulfill the spec's requirements to look up users by their IDs?
+Go ahead and copy/paste the following code to your `apps/api/src/scim.ts` file to see what happens:

 ```ts
 // Retrieve a specific User by ID